-Chef-led Hunter Valley food and wine tour from Sydney with Gourmet Getaway Tours
+Chef-led Hunter Valley Food and Wine Tour with Gourmet Getaway Tours

 This Chef-led Hunter Valley food and wine tour from Sydney offers a fabulous day out.
 Join a professional Sydney chef on the road for freshly prepared cuisine paired with Hunter Valley wines.
 This all-inclusive tour is a must for food and wine lovers!
 Duration: 11 hours (approx.)